 Protect your rights following a workplace fatality or injury

 If you have been seriously injured, or a friend or loved one was injured or killed, in a workplace accident, contact the lawyers at Heygood, Orr & Pearson for your free case evaluation and to learn more about your legal right to compensation.
-You can reach us by calling toll-free at 1-877-446-9001, or by filling out a free legal consultation form.
+You can reach us by calling toll-free at 1-877-446-9001, or by filling out our free legal consultation form.